oh-lang/oh/wishlist.md

 ```

 Enums provide a few extra additional methods for free as well, including
-the number of values that are enumerated via the class function `count(): count`,
+the number of values that are enumerated via the class function `count(): count_arch`,
 and the min and max values `min(): enum_type`, `max(): enum_type`.
 You can also
 check if an enum instance `Enum` is a specific value `This_value` via
 `Enum is_this_value()` which will return true iff so.